Are you stuck with a buyer who is demanding, gives you a rough time, and creates a lot of problems between you and your team?

 What you need to do now is sell them something that they can’t say no to.

-This is where an Opt-in incentive come into play.
+This is where an Opt-in incentive comes into play.
 Op-in incentives are a great way to offer immense value to your customer with little-to-no risk on their end.

 The Opt-in incentive is something that your client finds it interesting and is prepared to either exchange their email or pay a very small amount to get it.
 The Opt-in incentive shouldn’t be your main offer, but it should be the natural first step towards your main offer.
 It should provide a quick win.

-By asking a little, and delivering a lot, you client knows that you’re aware of their problems, and you’re serious about delivering results that help them overcome these problems.
+By asking a little, and delivering a lot, your client knows that you’re aware of their problems, and you’re serious about delivering results that help them overcome these problems.

 If you can get to know your customer, meet them where they are at, and show them that your product will help them transform, you won’t just attract your ideal client, you’ll convert them too.